 One-person 401(k) retirement plans are available to any business whose only full-time employees are its owners and their spouses.
 Corporations, partnerships, sole proprietorships, and not-for-profit organizations are all eligible.
 This plan allows the tax-deferral of a 401(k) with increased contribution limits.
-In 2013, the total contribution limit for a one-person 401(k) is \$51,000 or \$56,500 if age 50 or older.
+In 2014, the total contribution limit for a one-person 401(k) is \$52,000 or \$57,500 if age 50 or older.
 The annual one-person 401(k) contribution consists of 2 parts: a salary deferral contribution and a profit sharing contribution.
 The total allowable contribution adds these 2 parts together to get to the maximum one-person 401(k) contribution limit.
-Business owners may contribute the greater of 25% of compensation or 100% of compensation up to \$17,500 (\$23,000 if age 50 and over).
+Business owners (employees) may make an elective deferral up to 100% of compensation up to \$17,500 (\$23,000 if age 50 and over).
+An employer may make non-elective contributions up to 25% of compensation.
+For more information see the IRS website.
 One-person 401(k) contributions are flexible.
 Both the salary deferral and the profit sharing contributions are discretionary and can be changed at anytime based on business profitability.
 The contribution limits can be doubled for husband and wife businesses.
 Businesses with a spouse on the payroll can also contribute to the one person 401(k).
 There would be a single one person 401(k) for the business with two participants.
-Provided a business owner and spouse have sufficient income from the business, both may be able to contribute \$51,000 each or \$56,500 each if both are age 50+ in 2013.
+Provided a business owner and spouse have sufficient income from the business, both may be able to contribute \$52,000 each or \$57,500 each if both are age 50+ in 2014.
 However, you may not contribute to a Simple IRA and establish a one-person 401(k) within the same calendar year.
-A one-person 401(k) must be set up no later than December 31, 2012 to be eligible for 2013 tax deductions.
+A one-person 401(k) must be set up no later than December 31, 2013 to be eligible for 2014 tax deductions.

-A Form 5500 is required to be filed if the one-person retirement plan assets exceed \$250,000.
+A Form 5500 is required to be filed if the one-person retirement plan assets exceed \$250,000 at the end of the year.
 IRA, SEP, KEOGH, SIMPLE and 401(k) s are eligible for rollover into a one person 401(k).

-Any Simple IRA contributions in 2013 will disallow the establishment of a one-person 401(k) until 2014.
+Any Simple IRA contributions in 2014 will disallow the establishment of a one-person 401(k) until 2015.